colorlessenergy/colorlessenergy.github.io/_posts/2018-10-08-is-javascript-synchronous-async-single-threaded.md

 ## promises

 alleviates 'callback hell'
-allows you to write code that assumes a value is returned within a sucess function only needs a single error handlers
+allows you to write code that assumes a value is returned within a success function only needs a single error handlers